Deliberating about practice

 If instead we focus on occupying students’ efforts and attention then we are likely to approach teaching challenging material in a quite different way.
 Hattie says in Visible Learning for Teachers, “Sometimes learning is not fun.
 Instead, it is just hard work; it is deliberate practice; it is simply doing some things many times over.”

 This idea has been knocking around for quite a while.
 Way back in 1898 Bryan & Harter were apparently telling us that it takes 10 years to become an expert in whatever field you choose to pursue.
 This was picked up more recently by Malcolm Gladwell in his book Outliers and has since become something of an industry with books like Bounce and The Talent Code dominating best seller lists.
-The current thinking is that it takes 10,000 hours of deliberate practice to achieve mastery of anything.
-It’s worth noting here that practice does not mean rote learning or repetitive ‘skill and drill’.
+The new orthodoxy is that it takes 10,000 hours of deliberate practice to achieve mastery of anything.
+It’s worth noting here that practice does not equate to rote learning or repetitive ‘skill and drill’.

 And it’s hard.
 Kids that quickly throw in the towel at school are willing to persevere at Call of Duty until they overcome their limitations.
 Why do they do it?
 Because they want to win.
 Being killed endlessly is all kinds of frustrating; the pleasure comes from mastery.

 But why is it that these same kids moan at doing something hard in class and are delighted at the opportunity of filling in word searches?
 What is it that ‘engages’ them with computer games but turns them off with, say, grammar?

 There are a couple of possible answers to this: